 Editor’s Note: CEP publishes a range of perspectives.
 The views expressed here are those of the authors, not necessarily those of CEP.

-This is first in a series of posts in which I will revisit some of the big questions for philanthropy discussed in a post published in the fall of 2022.
-The four years since the COVID-19 pandemic brought the world to a standstill have seen unprecedented change in...
+This is the third and final post in a series in which I revisit some of the big questions for philanthropy I discussed in a post published in the fall of 2022.
+The first dealt with whether changes in philanthropic practice made in the wake of the pandemic would be...